dbashford/mimosa/README.md

  * More in the code base rather than plugged in.
 Might be counter-intuitive, but I feel with the compilers in the Mimosa codebase, you can trust they'll work and not fall out of date.
  * Serve individual files during development.
 Merging during dev is more trouble than it is worth.

 The biggest loss from Brunch to Mimosa, besides maturity, is a lack of command line scaffolding.
 I've never felt I got much out of Rails or Spring Roo style scaffolding when I've used it, and I don't feel it needs to be a part of Mimosa.
-I reserve the opportunity to change my mind.
+I reserve the opportunity to change my mind!

 Something missing from Mimosa for the short-term, is a group of pre-built skeletons to get you started with things like Backbone and Bootstrap.
 Those'll come and hopefully be contributed.